DarrenCoppinger/milestone-project-4/README.md

 - search the website for a drink

 ### Design
-The style of the site is inspired by the aesthetic of classic cocktail club.
+The style of the site is inspired by the minimumist aesthetic of a modern cocktail club.
 These clubs tend to have dark, cool and simple design.

+To achieve this the  Bootswatch theme [Lux](https://bootswatch.com/lux/) was used and amended as required to fix the projects requirements.

 #### Framework
 For this project the framework [Django](https://www.djangoproject.com/) was used.